Young Woman Information

 10. The winner of the State Final and 2nd Placegetter will be asked to remain in Sydney as guests of the RAS until (tba).
 Other finalists may leave Sydney on the evening following the ASC Reception (All Finalists must attend the ASC Reception – date to be advised).

-11. All entrants are to abide by the Showgirls Code of Conduct, as set out by the RAS and the ASC, when acting as an ambassador for RAS, ASC or their local Show Society.
+11. All entrants are to abide by the Young Womans Code of Conduct, as set out by the RAS and the ASC, when acting as an ambassador for RAS, ASC or their local Show Society.